SOKAJ-7/Pewlett-Hackard-Analysis/README.md

 The second part of this analysis involved creating a table to show which employees are elible to be mentors in the company based on birth date and employment status at Pewlett-Hackard.
 This was achieved by querying PostgreSQL databases populated by company data using pgadmin 4.

 ## Results
+Based on the tables created, there are four key takeaways from the data:

+-In the near future, it would be wise for Pewlett-Hackard to look to hire

+-

+-

+-
 ## Summary